joelparkerhenderson/wordbooks/README.md

-# Demo glossary for software projects
+# Demo wordbooks

-This repository contains demo glossary files for software projects.
+This repository contains demo wordbooks.

+A wordbook is a collection of words, and possibly their meanings.
+A wordbook is like a dictionary, glossary, lexicon, vocabulary, and so on.

-For example, we use this glossary with our software consulting clients.
-This helps us with sharing vocabulary for good communication.
+We use these wordbooks with our software consulting clients.
+These wordbooks help us create consistent clear communication.

 Suggestions, comments, and pull requests are welcome.